maulik13/django-user-registration/docs/howto.md

 Customization
 --------------------
+To override configuration variables in appsettings, prefix them with *REG_* and assign new value in settings module.

+__e.g.
+REG_HASH_USER_FIELD = 'email'__

 Customization can be done in the following areas:

 ##### URLs #####
 Url names are modified in the config module

 ##### Templates #####
 Create new templates in the template folder and update their references in the config file

 ##### Forms #####
 Create a new form in the forms package and then change its reference in config module